TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-availability-internalservererror.md

 [Change the scale setting using this sample code](https://github.com/Azure/azure-documentdb-dotnet/blob/95521ff51ade486bb899d6913880995beaff58ce/samples/code-samples/CollectionManagement/Program.cs#L198)

-## I am getting an internal server error when using Azure Cosmos DB data explorer
+## I am getting an internal server error when using Azure Cosmos DB Data Explorer

 The Data Explorer uses the SDK that corresponds to each Azure Cosmos DB API account to access the data from the Azure Cosmos DB.
 Using the Azure Cosmos DB SQL API SDK to perform CRUD operations against MongoDB API account would not generate any error.
 However, this would make the data explorer produce an internal server error when reading the data due to a mismatch in the data formats.